mdabbagh88/SensysPHP/Readme.md

-For Some reason, its present function related to Graph API Facebook.

-It only responds to a site which has Facebook Social Plugin Comments.

-It takes fully function from such url "Http://graph.facebook.com/comments?ids=|thesiteurl|"

 Crawling Function is taken from : PHPCrawl http://phpcrawl.cuab.de for the crawling method

 Classification is based on : PHPInsight (https://github.com/JWHennessey/phpInsight) that i improvise